-- 3.2 QBS is appropriate for the following types of assignments: - (a) complex or highly specialized assignments for which it is difficult to define precise TOR and the required input from the consultants, and for which the client expects the consultants to demonstrate innovation in their proposals (for example, country economic or sector studies, multisectoral feasibility studies, design of a hazardous waste remediation plant or of an urban master plan, financial sector reforms); - (b) assignments that have a high downstream impact and in which the objective is to have the best experts (for example, feasibility and structural engineering design of such major infrastructure as large dams, policy studies of national significance, management studies of large government agencies); and - (c) assignments that can be carried out in substantially different ways, such that proposals will not be comparable (for example, management advice, and sector and policy studies in which the value of the services depends on the quality of the analysis). - 3.3 In QBS, the RFP may request submission of a technical proposal only (without the price proposal), or request submission of both technical and price proposals at the same time, but in separate envelopes (two-envelope system).
-The RFP shall provide either the estimated budget or the estimated number of key staff time, specifying that this information is given as an indication only and that consultants shall be free to propose their own estimates.
+- 3.2 QBS is appropriate for the following types of assignments: - a) complex or highly specialized assignments for which it is difficult to define precise TOR and the required input from the consultants, and for which the client expects the consultants to demonstrate innovation in their proposals (for example, country economic or sector studies, multisectoral feasibility studies, design of a hazardous waste remediation plant or of an urban master plan, financial sector reforms); - b) assignments that have a high downstream impact and in which the objective is to have the best experts (for example, feasibility and structural engineering design of such major infrastructure as large dams, policy studies of national significance, management studies of large government agencies); and - c) assignments that can be carried out in substantially different ways, such that proposals will not be comparable (for example, management advice, and sector and policy studies in which the value of the services depends on the quality of the analysis). - 3.3 In QBS, the RFP may request submission of a technical proposal only (without the price proposal), or request submission of both technical and price proposals at the same time, but in separate envelopes (two-envelope system).
+The RFP shall provide either the estimated budget or the estimated number of key staff time, specifying that this information is given as an indication only and that consultants shall be free to propose their own estimates. - 3.4 If technical proposals alone were invited, after evaluating the technical proposals using the same methodology as in QCBS, the Borrower shall ask the consultant with the highest ranked technical proposal to submit a detailed price proposal.
+The Borrower and the consultant shall then negotiate the price proposal and the contract.
+All other aspects of the selection process shall be identical to those of QCBS, including the publication of the Award of Contract as described in paragraph 2.28 except that only the price of the winning firm is published.
+If consultants were requested to provide price proposals initially together with the technical proposals, safeguards shall be built in as in QCBS to ensure that the price proposal of only the selected firm is opened and the rest returned unopened, after the negotiations are successfully concluded.

-All provisions of Section II shall be applied with the modifications and suppressions required by the method for selecting consultants used in the specific case.
+&lt;sup>27 All provisions of Section II shall be applied with the modifications and suppressions required by the method for selecting consultants used in the specific case.
 Advertisement for expression of interest is not required when single-source selection is used.